thalman/yaguitar/README.md

 The main goal is to make song typing as simple as possible.
 Also using international characters is mandatory.

 ## Using yaguitar
-Yaguitar style works in both - planTeX and LaTeX
+Yaguitar style works in both - plainTeX and LaTeX

 ### Commands
 #### \chord